plone/guillotina_dbusers/README.rst

 guillotina_dbusers
 ==================

-Provide users/groups from the database for guillotina.
+Store users/groups in the database for guillotina.

 Quickstart